 The Myanmar government committee was created in September 2017 to implement the recommendations of the Advisory Commission on Rakhine State, a group led by former U.N. chief Kofi Annan that proposed ways to solve sectarian tensions between Muslims and ethnic Rakhine Buddhists in the state, although it did not evaluate possible human rights violations.

-The commission’s report called for the closure of IDPs and for reviews of Myanmar’s 1982 Citizenship Law, which prevents the Rohingya from becoming citizens, and an end to restrictions on Rohingya to prevent further violence in the region.
+The commission’s report called for the closure of IDP camps and for reviews of Myanmar’s 1982 Citizenship Law, which prevents the Rohingya from becoming citizens, and an end to restrictions on Rohingya to prevent further violence in the region.

 Plans are also in the pipeline to resettle IDPs living in Kyauktalone camp in Kyaukpyu in new homes, but they are in a very early stage where authorities are still looking for suitable land on which to build, Aung Thurein said.